sergio-usma/video_conversion_tools/README.md

 Total size of original files: 1200.00 MB
 Estimated total compressed size: 780.00 MB
 Estimated operation time: 10.00 minutes
-Do you want to start the compression?
+Do you want to save the videos in another folder?
+(Y/N): Y Enter the path of the output directory: D:\CompressedVideos Do you want to power off the computer when the process finishes?
+(Y/N): N Do you want to start compression?
 (Y/N): Y
-Do you want to save the videos in a new folder?
-(Y/N): Y Enter the directory where you want to save the videos: D:\CompressedVideos Processing files: 100% |████████████████████| 5/5 [00:45<00:00, 9.00s/file]
+Processing files: 100% |████████████████████| 5/5 [00:45<00:00, 9.00s/file]

 === Compression Summary ===